SakshamTapadia/Demand-Forecasting-for-a-Retail-Store/README.md

 - Build and train the forecasting model using Holt-Winters Exponential Smoothing.
 - Forecast future demand and evaluate the model's performance using mean squared error (MSE).
 - Visualize the forecasted demand along with the actual sales data.

+- ## Results
+The mean squared error (MSE) for the forecasting model is calculated.